rodm/gradle-teamcity-plugin/README.md

 * `startAgent` : Starts the default TeamCity Build Agent, requires the `homeDir` property to be defined.
 * `stopAgent` : Stops the default TeamCity Build Agent, requires the `homeDir` property to be defined.
 * `installTeamCity` : Downloads and installs TeamCity, this tasks uses the `downloadBaseUrl` and the `homeDir` properties.

+For each environment the following tasks are created based on the environment name:

+* `deployPluginTo<envionment>` : Deploys the plugin archive to the TeamCity server for the environment, requires the environment `dataDir` property.
+* `undeployPluginFrom<environment>` : Undeploys the plugin archive from the TeamCity server for the environment, requires the environment `dataDir` property.
+* `start<environment>Sever` : Starts the TeamCity Server for the environment, requires the environment `homeDir` and `dataDir` properties to be defined.
+* `stop<environment>Server` : Stops the TeamCity Server for the environment, requires the environment `homeDir` property to be defined.
+* `start<environment>Agent` : Starts the default TeamCity Build Agent for the environment, requires the environment `homeDir` property to be defined.
+* `stop<environment>Agent` : Stops the default TeamCity Build Agent for the environment, requires the environment `homeDir` property to be defined.
+* `install<environment>` : Downloads and installs TeamCity for the environment, this tasks uses the `downloadBaseUrl` and the environment `homeDir` properties.

 ### Examples